Brikor

 Story

-Brikor Group manufactures and supplies building and construction materials for projects ranging from low-cost housing to residential, commercial, industrial, civil engineering and infrastructure, through two manufacturing and beneficiation plants in Nigel, Gauteng.
+The BRICKS SEGMENT, comprising Plant 1 and Plant 3, manufactures and supplies building and construction materials for projects ranging from low-cost housing to residential, commercial, industrial, civil engineering and infrastructure, through two manufacturing and beneficiation plants.
+Semi-face clay and stock bricks are manufactured with production capacities in excess of 150 million bricks per annum.
+The Bricks segment procures clay from the Coal segment.

 Our